Mortgage Calculator

 Principal & Interest (The Loan)

 Principal: The money that actually pays off your debt and builds equity.
+Early in your loan, this amount is small.

 Taxes & Insurance (Escrow)

-Insurance: Protection against fire and damage.
+Insurance: Homeowner's insurance, required by the lender to protect against fire and damage.

 The "20% Rule" and Smart PMI Detection

-How Our Mortgage Calculator Handles This:
+How Our Financing Tool Handles This:

 Visualizing Your Equity Build-Up